nikita2880/MoviePeek/README.md

-# AstroCinema
+# MoviePeek

-> AstroCinema is a movie database and search engine made with ReactJS.
+> MoviePeek is a movie database and search engine made with ReactJS.

 ![screenshot](screenshot.png)